-The website of the Open Media OOO collects a series of general data and information when a data subject or automated system calls up the website.
+The Service of the OmniSale GMBH collects a series of general data and information.
 This general data and information are stored in the server log files.
-Collected may be (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrers), (4) the sub-websites, (5) the date and time of access to the Internet site, (6) an Internet protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) any other similar data and information that may be used in the event of attacks on our information technology systems.
+Collected may be (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrers), (4) the sub-websites, (5) the date and time of access to the Internet site, (6) an Internet protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) the version of the desktop or mobile applications (9) history of processed files including physical files itself, name of files, date of upload and processing, duration, selected type of splitting (10) any other similar data and information that may be used in the event of attacks on our information technology systems.

-When using these general data and information, the Open Media OOO does not draw any conclusions about the data subject.
-Rather, this information is needed to (1) deliver the content of our website correctly, (2) optimize the content of our website as well as its advertisement, (3) ensure the long-term viability of our information technology systems and website technology, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in case of a cyber-attack.
-Therefore, the Open Media OOO analyzes anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
+When using these general data and information, the OmniSale GMBH does not assume the rights to any uploaded audio and video data, does not use or share copyrighted materials and other uploaded media files with third parties, and does not draw any conclusions about the data subject.
+Rather, this information is needed to (1) deliver and optimize the content of our website (2) deliver the stable work of Service (3) ensure the long-term viability of our information technology systems and website technology, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in case of a cyber-attack.
+Therefore, the OmniSale GMBH analyzes anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.

 5. Subscription to our newsletters

-On the website of the Open Media OOO, users are given the opportunity to subscribe to our enterprise's newsletter.
+On the website of the OmniSale GMBH, users are given the opportunity to subscribe to our enterprise's newsletter.
 The input mask used for this purpose determines what personal data are transmitted, as well as when the newsletter is ordered from the controller.